-International Students Programs Information
+International Students Program Information

 The university welcomes applications from qualified international students.
 In addition to complying the university's admissions requirements above, international students must:

-International students who are unable, for any reason, to have official transcripts (academic records) sent directly from the school that awarded their degree to the Atlantic University Admissions Office must provide proof of academic equivalency.
+International students who are unable, for any reason, to have official undergraduate transcripts (academic records) sent directly from the school that awarded their degree to the Atlantic University Admissions Office must provide proof of academic equivalency.
 A list of approved review agencies is available from the Admissions Office upon request.

 Please note: Our programs are offered as distance education, and students can complete all coursework in their countries of residence.
-Although some short-term residential instructional opportunities are available on the Atlantic University campus, these are not required for degree completion.

 If international students in the Master of Arts in Transpersonal Psychology program choose to complete a Culminating Project, they are not required to visit the Atlantic University campus at the end of their program to participate in an oral presentation.
-Instead, students may give a phone or webinar presentation on their Culminating Projects, scheduled at their convenience with their mentors and other Atlantic University faculty.
+Instead, students may give a webinar presentation on their Culminating Projects, scheduled at their convenience with their mentors and other Atlantic University faculty.